mylette/vim-gym/tutorial/place_05.rst

 It is important to learn how to move to a non-existing file, this corresponds to creating a file.
-A simple way to do it is with ``:e filename`` which opens a new files for editing in the current window.
+A simple way to do it is with ``:e filename`` which opens a new file for editing in the current window.
 If there are any changes in the file Vim will ask you to save before moving to the new file.
 A better way of making a new files is using ``:new filename`` or ``CTRL-w n`` to create a ``No name`` file that will get